Newport Beach Drug Crimes Attorney

 Complexity of Drug Cases

-Drug charges are often underestimated especially by attorneys who do not often represent those charged with narcotic offenses.
-Ordinarily, the government utilizes confidential informants in support of obtaining search warrants for home searches and telephone wire taps.
+Drug charges are often underestimated especially by attorneys who do not often represent those charged with narcotics offenses.
+Ordinarily, the government utilizes confidential informants in support of obtaining search warrants for home searches and telephone wiretaps.
 This is especially true in cases where there are multiple persons and transactions occurring.
 Consequently, this requires a very specific analysis to determine whether the warrant contains sufficient probable cause to be issued in the first place or whether the law enforcement misled the judge in any way.
 Furthermore, drug sentencing laws are extremely complex.
 Retaining an attorney who is familiar with the drug sentencing guidelines is essential to ensure you do not receive greater punishment than necessary.
-Attorneys who are unfamiliar with drug cases may unfortunately be doing a disservice to their clients by exposing them to greater punishment.
+Attorneys who are unfamiliar with drug cases may, unfortunately, be doing a disservice to their clients by exposing them to greater punishment.

 Drug Crime Penalties

 In federal court, drug charges are usually subject to a mandatory minimum sentence of 5 to 10 years in federal prison.
-The penalties can be harsher depending your prior criminal history and whether firearms were involved.
-A small portion of defendants are eligible to participate in the C.A.S.A. program that allows them to complete drug treatment in lieu of prison.
+The penalties can be harsher depending on your prior criminal history and whether firearms were involved.
+A small portion of defendants are eligible to participate in the C.A.S.A. program, which allows them to complete drug treatment in lieu of prison.

 In state court, felony drug charges usually carry a maximum jail term of 3 to 4 years.
 However, most drug charges can be diverted.
 Moreover, drug treatment programs are usually options for first-time or second-time drug offenders.
 For those who have a history of drug crimes, probation is available but it carries an assortment of terms and conditions.